Expert Perspectives: The Big Consulting Model Is Overdue for Change

 Let’s explore these forces disrupting Big Consulting and the alternatives that are emerging for clients in need of outside expertise.

-4 Inefficiencies of Big Consulting Firms
+4 Inefficiencies of a Big Consulting Model

 Just as market forces from high overhead costs to inefficiency to digital technologies disrupted cabs and hotels, similar forces are at work when it comes to disrupting big consulting firms.

-The basic business model of big consulting firms hasn’t changed in more than one hundred years, while the business landscape and the companies they serve has changed dramatically.
+The basic business model of big consulting firms hasn’t changed in more than one hundred years, while the business landscape and the companies they serve have changed dramatically.
 Big consulting firms have a leverage-based model where they seek to staff as many people as possible for as long as possible.
 While large consulting firms understand the need to deliver great work for their clients, their primary incentives are based on partners selling more work and staffing more people.
 Client satisfaction and feedback, while important on the surface, are not what will determine if a big consulting firm had a good year or not.

 Now contrast the incentives of a big consulting firm with a smaller boutique firm.
 The smaller consulting firms are forced to be more creative in how they do their work and how they engage their clients.
 Often one or two clients can make the difference between success and failure for a boutique consulting firm.
 This dynamic creates an atmosphere where the smaller consulting firm is hyperfocused on over-delivering on their client’s challenges and doing so in a way that will ensure they’ll remain the partner of choice.

 At the firm that I work at, Clarkston Consulting, we’re obsessed with understanding what our clients’ needs are and building everything we do around that.
 We recognize that to be hired as a smaller consulting firm, the bar is higher for us.
 Volume isn’t ultimately what we’re after.
-Our business model is based on being agile and meeting our clients’ needs in a way that best works for them.
+Our business model is based on being agile and meeting our client’s needs in a way that best works for them.

 2. Partner incentives at big consulting firms do not always put client needs first.

 As a result of Big Consulting’s business model, partners are incentivized based on what they sell.
-While partners are also rewarded for developing their people, quality of deliverables and developing methodologies and assets, the primary incentives are around business development, i.e., bringing in new business.
+While partners are also rewarded for developing their people, quality of deliverables, and developing methodologies and assets, the primary incentives are around business development, i.e., bringing in new business.

 If you’re a boutique consultancy or on-demand expert, on the other hand, you can’t do 50 projects at once.
 You’ll go precisely where you have the deepest expertise and where you can differentiate yourself the most from big consulting firms.
 It’s not a volume business, by definition.
 Since we can’t compete with big consulting firms on business development resources or marketing budgets, boutique firms compete on client focus, relationship-building and deep expertise.

 The big consulting firms not only have partners constantly selling, they have a whole sales team.
-They also have marketing teams, IC teams and many other teams not involved in doing client work.
-They have hundreds of thousands of employees in offices all around the world, with expensive training, administrative costs and more.
+They also have marketing teams, IC teams, and many other teams not involved in doing client work.
+They have hundreds of thousands of employees in offices all around the world, with expensive training, administrative costs, and more.
 In addition, partners in any consulting firm will expect an annual distribution of profits, so that’s a cost too.
 Do these overhead and other costs get passed on to clients?
-Of course they do, as with any other business.
+Of course, they do, as with any other business.